civiccc/dock/README.md

 ask "Are you sure? (y/n)" n variable_to_store_answer_in
 ```

+#### `container_hostname`

+Outputs the explicit hostname that will be assigned to the container, if one
+was specified via `container_hostname "some.name"`.
+Otherwise it returns
+a non-zero exit status.

 #### `container_name`

 Outputs the name of the Docker container that Dock will create.